nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* work as teaching assistants
+* works as teaching assistants.
-* has a need to keep track of students' grades, attendance, and work submission status of relevant modules
+* has a need to keep track of students' grades, attendance, and work submission status of relevant modules.
-* prefer desktop apps over other types
+* prefers desktop apps over other types.
-* can type fast
+* can type fast.
-* prefers typing to mouse interactions
+* prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI apps.

 **Value proposition**:
-- Fast management of students' grades over the typical GUI-driven app.
+* Fast management of students' grades over the typical GUI-driven app.
-- Easy navigation and batch processing with the help of filter and search functionality.
+* Easy navigation and batch processing with the help of filter and search functionality.
-- CSV file generation of student data.
+* CSV file generation of student data.

 ### User stories